Trussell: Using local food bank data to create curiosity and drive action

 The results were impressive.
 Over 18,000 postcode lookups were submitted and more than 500 emails were sent to MPs, reaching 350 parliamentary constituencies.

-A paid ad campaign utilised £5,800 budget to deliver over 2.2 million impressions and drive more than 43,000 clicks, with a cost per click of just 16p.
+A paid ad campaign utilised a modest budget to deliver over 2.2 million impressions and drive more than 43,000 clicks, with a cost per click of just 16p.

 Food banks responded positively to the tool and used it to spark local conversations.